DomoApps/Test-AI-Review/docs/API-Reference/Product-APIs/Workflows.md

 This API reference is useful if you are trying to hit workflows from:
 1. An external Domo Instance
-2. A environment from outside of Domo
+2. An environment from outside of Domo
 3. A script running in Domo's Jupyter Workspaces

 If you are looking to hit a workflow from a Domo App, see the [App Framework API Reference for Workflows](../Domo-App-APIs/Workflows-API.md) and the [guide on how to hit a workflow from a Domo App](https://developer.domo.com/portal/81056f6209bfc-start-a-workflow-from-an-app).